YPares/monurepo/README.md

 log set-level 0 # activate debug logs

 rescope {|sc1|
+  # We open a temp folder whose finalization (removal)
+  # is scheduled at the end of this scope (closure):
   let path = mkscoped file -s $sc1 { mktemp --directory }

+  # We schedule to print "Bye!" at the end of this closure:
+  "Bye!" | defer -s $sc1 { print $in }

   rescope {|sc2|
+    # Here, no `-s` is given: finalizers are by defaut attached to the
+    # innermost scope.
+So here, sc2:
     let job1 = mkscoped job { sleep 10sec }
-               # No -s given: we use the innermost scope
+    # But we can also target the outer scope:
     let job2 = mkscoped job -s $sc1 { sleep 10sec }

-  } # Here: job1 gets killed
+  } # End of sc2: $job1 gets killed

-} # Here: job2 gets killed, then path gets deleted
+} # End of sc1: $job2 gets killed, then "Bye!" is printed, then $path gets deleted
+  # (Resources are always finalized in the order inverse to their creation)
 ```